notaryproject/specifications/specs/plugin-extensibility.md

 4. Determine if the registered key uses a plugin
 5. Execute the plugin with `get-plugin-metadata` command
     1. If plugin supports capability `SIGNATURE_GENERATOR`
-        1. Execute the plugin with `describe-key` command, set `request.keyName`, `request.keyId` and the optional `request.pluginConfig` to corresponding values associated with signing key `keyName` in `config.json`.
+        1. Execute the plugin with `describe-key` command, set `request.keyId` and the optional `request.pluginConfig` to corresponding values associated with signing key `keyName` in `config.json`.
         2. Generate the payload to be signed for [JWS](https://github.com/notaryproject/notaryproject/blob/main/signature-specification.md#supported-signature-envelopes) envelope format.
            1. Create the JWS protected headers collection and set `alg` to value corresponding to `describe-key.response.keySpec` as per [signature algorithm selection](https://github.com/notaryproject/notaryproject/blob/main/signature-specification.md#algorithm-selection).
            2. Create the `JWSPayload` with appropriate private (`subject`) and public (`iat,exp`) claims.
            3. The payload to sign is then created as - `ASCII(BASE64URL(UTF8(ProtectedHeaders)) ‘.’
 BASE64URL(JWSPayload))`
         3. Execute the plugin with `generate-signature` command.
-           1. Set `request.keyName`, `request.keyId` and the optional `request.pluginConfig` to corresponding values associated with signing key `keyName` in `config.json`.
+           1. Set `request.keyId` and the optional `request.pluginConfig` to corresponding values associated with signing key `keyName` in `config.json`.
            2. Set `request.payload` as the payload to sign.
-           3. Set `keySpec` to value returned by `describe-key` command in `response.keySpec` and `hashAlgorithm` to hash algorithm corresponding to the key spec, as per [signature algorithm selection](https://github.com/notaryproject/notaryproject/blob/main/signature-specification.md#algorithm-selection).
+           3. Set `keySpec` to value returned by `describe-key` command in `response.keySpec`, and `hashAlgorithm` to hash algorithm corresponding to the key spec, as per [signature algorithm selection](https://github.com/notaryproject/notaryproject/blob/main/signature-specification.md#algorithm-selection).
 The algorithm specified in `hashAlgorithm` MUST be used by the plugin to hash the payload (`request.payload`) as part of signature generation.
         4. Validate the generated signature, return an error if any of the checks fails.
            1. Check if `response.signingAlgorithm` is one of [supported signing algorithms](https://github.com/notaryproject/notaryproject/blob/main/signature-specification.md#algorithm-selection).
            2. Check that the plugin did not modify `request.payload` before generating the signature, and the signature is valid for the given payload.
 Verify the hash of the `request.payload` against `response.signature`, using the public key of signing certificate (leaf certificate) in `response.certificateChain` along with the `response.signingAlgorithm`.
 This step does not include certificate chain validation (certificate chain leads to a trusted root configured in Notation's Trust Store), or revocation check.